wallymathieu/assertfail/_posts/2020-02-02-Language-popularity-in-Sweden.md

 ### Raw numbers

-I've written a simple project in F# to read puplic information from the job agency in Sweden:
+I've written a simple project in F# to read public information from the job agency in Sweden:

 | Number of listings | Language |
 | --------------|----------|